polymorphic92/PD-workflow/PITCHME.md

 * What applications/process need to change
 * How to adapt your current "workflow" to meet your future needs
 * Researching new apps/process that make your "workflow" easier
+* Browse reddit/github for new and cool apps that could be added to workflow

 Note:
 optimizing does not stop here with these examples it could be expanded to: